utkuufuk/cpp-quick-reference/README.md

 This function does not return anything (```void```), the name is ```doSomething``` and it has one argument ```val```.
 It can be called on in the program like this: ```doSomething(5);```.

+As a simple example, see the [implementation](code/functions.cpp) files of the functions.cpp program.

 Sample Code of showing global and class functions
 ``` cpp
 class MyMathClass